 Over on Seastorm, the long-awaited parts have arrived.
-This has allowed for park engineers to now continue putting the ride back together.
+This has allowed park engineers to now continue putting the ride back together.
 It’ll be great to have Seastorm back in operation.
 It is unknown whether it will reopen when ready, or if it’ll be held back until Shipwreck Coast is completed.

 The foundations for Bobbing Barrels look to be complete, with work progressing on foundations for the queue line.
 The ride operator kiosk is yet to have foundations too, so those will likely begin soon.
 It is not yet known whether the ride hardware has arrived, but we’ll be watching closely!

-Fencing and work surrounding Trawler Trouble is also going well.
+Fencing and work surrounding Trawler Trouble are also going well.
 With the exit path and fencing starting to take shape.
 The ride is still believed to be with a scenic refurbishment company having an overhaul before arriving at Chessington.

 14th April 2022